Uploading your Mod to Satisfactory Mod Repository (ficsit.app)

-Once you’ve made your amazing mod, Satisfactory Mod Repository is the best place to upload it if you want others to find and use your mod.
+Once you’ve made your amazing mod, the Satisfactory Mod Repository is the best place to upload it if you want others to find and use your mod.
 Mods uploaded to SMR will automatically work with the Mod Manager.
-All mods available to SMR are checked for potential security concern, so having your mod on SMR means that users can trust that it is secure.
+All mods available to SMR are checked for potential security concerns, so having your mod on SMR means users can trust that it is safe and secure.

-Before you can upload a version of your mod for users to download, you’ll have to create the mod page and get it approved first.
+Before you can upload a version of your mod for users to download, you’ll first have to create a mod page.

-New Mod in the top right corner to get started.
+New Mod in the top left corner to get started.

 The 'name' is the title that will appear in the mod list and browser.

 The 'short description' is the summary text that will show up below the mod icon.